developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 Unless **_all four_** of the above conditions are true, the value in this tag is ignored.

 **Notes**:
+* **To prevent use of the camera**, Zebra recommends using this tag _and_ removing the camera app from the User Mode screen.
 * **If no camera shortcut exists on the device lock screen**, use of this tag is not required.
-* **To prevent use of the camera**, Zebra recommends using this tag _and_ removing the camera app from the User Mode screen.
 * **Display of the camera app icon on the Admin home screen can be delayed** by as much as five seconds after unlocking the screen following a configuration change.
+* **On some devices running Nougat, disabling access to the camera and/or search apps from the lock screen also might disable them from the User-Mode screen**, even if camera/search usage is permitted on the device.
+This occurs if the device is rebooted from the lock screen.
+To prevent this issue, use the [Screen Lock Type](/mx/devadmin/#screen-lock-type) parameter of DevAdmin CSP and disable the lock screen by selecting the "None" option.

 <!-- 5/1/18- issue fixed, section removed per eng.